n0shake/blog/content/blog/2024_review/2024_review.md

 ### Finance

 The US stock market doing well -- which meant we had a good financial year as well; While there have been a few changes, [our financial setup here](https://abhishekbanthia.com/fire/) hasn't changed much.
-There were unneccesary expenses (i.e. new subscriptions) which crept in, I was excited to hear and be able to use [Bilt](https://bilt.page/r/LAX4-CASE) to pay off our mortgage while accumulating points.
+There were unnecessary expenses (i.e., new subscriptions) which crept in, I was excited to hear and be able to use [Bilt](https://bilt.page/r/LAX4-CASE) to pay off our mortgage while accumulating points.

 Once you get past the basics with personal finance, the books and the general advice on the internet becomes trite (“VTSAX and chill”).
 While trite isn’t bad, it does become nauseating reading the same questions (and answers) over and over again in different forums.
 There were definitely a few interesting ideas that I stumbled upon: